 Since its inception, Castle has raised $3.3 million in seed funding from angel investors and venture capitalists.

-Adpushup is a unique started that streamlines the process of optimizing ad placements.
+Adpushup is a successful startup that streamlines the process of optimizing ad placements.
 The solution enables publishers to improve ad performance by testing different ad placements, sizes, and types.
 While the design of this sample pitch deck is minimal, the information the team presented was critical to its funding success.

 What We Like About Adpushup’s Slide Deck

 Many entrepreneurs believe revenue is the only attractive metric, but Adpushup proved that other metrics are equally important.
 For example, the Traction slide validates its rapid growth, using impressions as a metric.
-By focusing on impressions, the team showed that while it hadn’t established revenue, there was already high demand within the market.
+This metric enabled them to prove a high demand within the market, even though the business hadn’t earned any revenue.

-In addition to hypothetical users, the deck displays the solution’s impact through existing customer experiences.
+In addition to describing prospective customers, the deck displays the solution’s impact through existing customer experiences.
 It includes a case study showing its product’s effectiveness in a real-world scenario.
 Social proof isn’t just gold for attracting potential customers; it also helps to sell your pitch to investors.

 Did Adpushup Raise Seed Money?